-You can access all of the administrative functions that are available through IBM Navigator for i by using application programming interfaces (APIs).
+You can access all of the administrative functions that are available through System i Navigator by using application programming interfaces (APIs).
 This means that you can administer IBM i NetServer through your CL, COBOL, RPG, C, and C++ programs.

 The following list shows APIs that are currently available for administering IBM i NetServer: